Urban inequality and planning in a context of socio-ecological transition: The Conseil interculturel de Montréal’s action research experience

 In Quebec, a multitude of players work together to maintain and improve living conditions.
 Solid expertise has been built up in the field of community development.
 This collective intelligence could be put to good use in the fight against the climate crisis.
 Qualitative research carried out in 8 territories in Quebec aims to understand how territorial development approaches, especially those dedicated to social development, contribute to the collective efforts required to ensure the socio-ecological transition.

-“Climate Justice” in Quebec: Struggle, Mobilization, and Practice
+“Climate justice” in Quebec: Struggle, mobilization, and practice

 By Hélène Madénian, Sophie L. Van Neste, Zaïnab El Guerrab and René Audet